ddevault/TrueCraft/README.md

 ## Status

 This project is very young, so don't expect much.
-The server is underway.
-You can log in, walk around the world, dig up stuff, and sort of place blocks.
+The server is in-progress.
+Here's what you can do with it:

+* Connect and walk around the world
+* Dig up and place blocks
+* Chat

+Pretty basic.
+More to come over time.

 ## Roadmap